 During this stage, the applicant sponsor will be advised of the additional fees that may apply.

 Families, once reunited, are sometimes faced with legal problems.
-Already having a legal immigration service like Nanthaveth and Associates in Austin TX on hand is essential in case any family member should be in trouble.
+Already having a legal immigration service like Nanthaveth & Associates in Austin TX on hand is essential in case any family member should be in trouble.
 In some situations, the individual’s visa may be revoked.
 Having readily available and competent legal protection can prevent this from happening and minimize potential problems.

 Importance of Retaining Expert Legal Immigration Services